near/docs/docs/3.tutorials/examples/donation.md

 Now that you understand what the dApp does, let us take a closer look to its structure:

 1. The frontend code lives in the `/frontend` folder.
-2. The smart contract code is in the `/contract` folder.
+2. The smart contract code is in the `/contract-ts` or `/contract-rs` folder.

 ### Contract